ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ExternalDNS generates DNS records from exposed Kubernetes **sources** that will then be synchronized with DNS **providers**.

+{{<figure src="flowchart.svg" alt="ExternalDNS conceptual processing flow" caption="*Simplified conceptual processing logic of ExternalDNS*">}}

 ### Sources

-ExternalDNS can monitor several different types of Kubernetes resources used to expose an application, among the supported ones we can find Ingress, Services, Gateway and also Traefik's own IngressRoute (the one we used in the preceding blog posts).
+ExternalDNS can monitor several different types of Kubernetes resources used to expose an application, among the supported ones we can find `Ingress`, `Services`, Gateway and also Traefik's own `IngressRoute` (the one we used in the preceding blog posts).

 The source is the resource type ExternalDNS watches for changes and is the one used to construct the DNS records that will be then synched in the DNS provider.